 Although it’s considered a vaccine-preventable disease, whooping cough (pertussis) certainly hasn’t been eliminated as a public health problem.
-The incidence of whooping cough has decreased by more than 90% over the last 50 years, but there are still outbreaks.
+The incidence of whooping cough has decreased by more than 90% over the last 70 years, but there are still outbreaks.
 While most other diseases that are vaccinated against in childhood are decreasing in frequency, cases of whooping cough have actually increased since 1990.
-This is likely due to the lower effectiveness of older vaccines (due to the emergence of new strains of the bacteria that causes the disease), decreased protection from the disease (immunity) in adults and adolescents as the effect of the vaccine wears off, and increased reporting of whooping cough by doctors.
+This is likely due to the lower effectiveness of older vaccines (due to the emergence of new strains of the bacteria that causes the disease), decreased protection from the disease (immunity) in adults and adolescents as the effect of the vaccine wears off, parents opting out of vaccinating their children, and increased reporting of whooping cough by doctors.

 Whooping cough is caused by the bacterium Bordetella pertussis.
 The bacterium is transmitted in tiny droplets that come from the nose and mouth and is spread from person to person.
 A similar bacterium called Bordetella parapertussis causes a milder version of whooping cough known as parapertussis.

 While most cases of pertussis occur in children under 5 years, it may be that the majority of carriers are older.
 It’s now believed that adults are a major source of infection to infants.
 It is recommended for all pregnant women to receive a pertussis vaccination in their third trimester of pregnancy.
 It’s important for people in regular contact with infants to be immunized.
 Anyone who needs a booster vaccine, should receive it 2 weeks before coming into contact with a newborn baby.

 Since many people reach adulthood without having been infected, it’s entirely possible for adults to develop whooping cough.
 After infants, the people most likely to suffer serious complications from whooping cough are seniors and those with chronic ill health.